theerudito/API-REST-PYTHON-FLASK-MYSQL/README.md

 - STEP 9.- create file requirements.txt
 - STEP 10.- install requirement.tx  example pip install requirements.txt

-if do you need to install dependencia using file requirement.tx
+if do you need to install dependencia using file requirements.txt